staten-island-tech/object-oriented-adventures-luna/readme.md

 The player would then choose between the female character or the male character.

 After choosing a character, the other sibling would be captured, while the MC would escape (probably through their sibling's sacrifice).
 They will be found by a group of travelers who help him/her to recovery.
+The group of travelers call themselves, "Legacy".
+It composes of the captain (guide/tutorial person), Asahi(free character), and other npcs(gives missions).

     Let the MC choose:
         1: Travel alone